Creamy-pie-96/Creamy-pie-96/README.md

 - 👋 Hi, I’m @Creamy-pie-96
 - 👀 I’m interested in learing new things
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any interesting project that give birht to intelligence
-- 📫 How to reach me pray to god
+- 📫 How to reach me: pray to god
 - 😄 Pronouns: Definately not they them.
 - ⚡ Fun fact: you can love yourself and it wouldn't hurt you